sibvic/mq4-templates/snippets/Streams/readme.md

 ## BarsSinceStream

+Obsolete.
 Counts number of bars since last condition.
 Can accept ICondition or IStream.
 In case of IStream checks it's value for 1.

 ## HighestBarsStream